OSGeo/OSGeoLive-doc/en/quickstart/opencpn_quickstart.rst

 (also on this disc) is an easy way to download that.
 See the :doc:`zyGrib quickstart <../quickstart/zygrib_quickstart>` for details.
 Enable the plugin from the right most tab of the OpenCPN configuration menu;
-a new icon will appear at the right end of the main toolbar.
+a new windsock icon will appear at the right end of the main toolbar.

-If you saved the zyGRIB file into your home directory, navigate to :file:`/home` and select your ``user`` directory as the GRIB data directory.
+If you saved the zyGrib file into your home directory, navigate to :file:`/home` and select your ``user`` directory as the GRIB data directory.
 Then right click on the file listing's background to show hidden files, including the ``.zygrib`` directory that contains the GRIB download files.